schmidmuc/fiat_vehicle/README.md

 ## Status and further steps:

-- All requests tested with my car successfully.
+- All requests tested successfully with my car.
 - Possibility for command requests added with function apiCommand
 - As I'm using #OpenHAB as a smart home plattform I would highly appreciate if this PHP script could be a good starting point to develop a FIAT binding.
 - Unfortunately I'm not familiar with binding development for OpenHAB, but maybe someone else could help out to do the programming part.
 I would support on the testing part.
+- Tested cars: Fiat 500e 2023 (tested by two people)

 ## How to use?